Reach out. Speak up

 Provide support for anyone who is searching for it

-Suicide support means more than providing a helpline.
-Whether you’re concerned for a friend, for yourself, or have been bereaved by suicide, our resources and partners can help you reach out to the people around you or direct you to support groups.
+Whether you’re concerned for a friend, for yourself, or have been bereaved by suicide, our resources and partners can help you reach out to the people around you or to support groups and services.

-Encourage those affected to reach out and speak up
+Encourage people affected to reach out and speak up